Revelation (short story): The Turpins' workers

-The Turpins employ black workers to pick cotton, and she speaks to them about Mary Grace's attack as they prepare for Mr. Turpin to drive them a short distance to their homes.
-Mrs. Turpin's general views about her black workers are equivocal.
-To her, like for her own kind, some black people are more agreeable to her than others, and the narration suggests Mrs. Turpin considers some black people her friends.
-In particular, the toothless old black woman who wears an old worn hat of Claud's seems to be someone Ruby Turpin respects as the protagonist confides with her Mary Grace's attack and the details of Mary Grace's curse.
-However, in the waiting room, Mrs. Turpin also considers black people as dehumanized economic objects as she complained to Mary Grace's mother that she can't get anyone, black nor white, to pick cotton anymore, and, in particular, she says black people won't pick cotton because "they got to be right up there with the white folks".
-The complaint reflects her racist view that blacks ought to be cotton-pickers and her resentment about the dissipation of white farmers' power to exploit black workers who, in the 1960s, have expanded opportunities to seek higher wages performing other labor.
+The Turpins employ Black workers to pick cotton, and she speaks to them about Mary Grace's attack as they prepare for Mr. Turpin to drive them a short distance to their homes.
+Mrs. Turpin's general views about her Black workers are equivocal.
+To her, like for her own kind, some Black people are more agreeable to her than others, and the narration suggests Mrs. Turpin considers some Black people her friends.
+In particular, the toothless old Black woman who wears an old worn hat of Claud's seems to be someone Ruby Turpin respects as the protagonist confides with her Mary Grace's attack and the details of Mary Grace's curse.
+However, in the waiting room, Mrs. Turpin also considers Black people as dehumanized economic objects as she complained to Mary Grace's mother that she can't get anyone, Black nor white, to pick cotton anymore, and, in particular, she says Black people won't pick cotton because "they got to be right up there with the white folks".
+The complaint reflects her racist view that Black people ought to be cotton-pickers and her resentment about the dissipation of white farmers' power to exploit Black workers who, in the 1960s, have expanded opportunities to seek higher wages performing other labor.

 Mrs. Turpin's implicit request for advice from her cotton-pickers yielded no useful insights and increased her frustration.
-Hilton Als observed: "O’Connor allows us to see what Mrs. Turpin's pride hides from her: how the Blacks who work for her condescend to her, how they hide their intelligence so that she won't be tempted to interfere in their lives."
-The women sarcastically regard Mrs. Turpin as a privileged white woman living a charmed life "protected in some special way by Divine Providence" and are so confident of it that the old black woman, on seeing Mrs. Turpin's injury, can insult her boss by saying, "You just had you a little fall.", meaning a fall from divine grace.
+Hilton Als observed: "O'Connor allows us to see what Mrs. Turpin's pride hides from her: how the Black people who work for her condescend to her, how they hide their intelligence so that she won't be tempted to interfere in their lives."
+The women sarcastically regard Mrs. Turpin as a privileged white woman living a charmed life "protected in some special way by Divine Providence" and are so confident of it that the old Black woman, on seeing Mrs. Turpin's injury, can insult her boss by saying, "You just had you a little fall.", meaning a fall from divine grace.
 The successful tactic by the workers to protect themselves from Mrs. Turpin's intrusion involved the toothless woman leading the conversation to present concern (as a good manner) for her boss' welfare and the younger workers outrageously saying that they would kill Mary Grace in order to be disregarded by Mrs. Turpin to not get involved.
 The old woman's regard for Mary Grace as a lunatic is also a way to avoid getting involved, as it is a matter of treating the mentally ill by professionals — O'Connor's hometown of Milledgeville, Georgia is the location of a state-run mental hospital.